mr-devs/top-FIBers/docs/code/architecture.md

 ```

 ### Database and website
 The database and the website code are kept on `lisa`.
+See the front-end code [here](https://github.iu.edu/truthy-team/TopFIBers-dashboard).